-- 5. For each sublist in the node partition, repeat 6-8. - 6.
+- 1. Create a list of nodes, one for each symbol in the gene. - 2.
+While node list length exceeds N_A , repeat 3-8. - 3.
+Partition the node list using Algorithm #1. - 4.
+Empty the node list. - 5.
+For each sublist in the node partition, repeat 6-8. - 6.
 Create a parent node above all nodes in the sublist. - 7.
 Create instruction list for parent node using Process #3. - 8.
 Append parent node to nodelist. - 9.
 Once the node list is less than N_A nodes long, create a root node above all nodes remaining in the list. - 10.
 Create an instruction list for the root node using Algorithm #3, then return.

-With the ordering of the tree determined, the compiler will populate the instructions for each node by consulting the chemical protocol and giving the strands of a node's children as its inputs.
+cal protocol and giving the strands of a node's children as its inputs.
 This is outlined in Algorithm #3.
 This implies nodes without children (leaf nodes) have no instructions.
 The resulting 'assembly tree' provides a blueprint for constructing the final product P. The leaf nodes, each holding one symbol, can be read from left to right to give the individual symbols of P. The first layer of nonleaf contains the N_A -length products of the first set of assembly operations as well as the instructions needed to carry them out.
 The next layer further groups those segments in length N_A^2 , and so on.
 The root node contains instructions for the final assembly of P, grouping the remaining segments together.
-Fig. 10 illustrates the assembly tree data structure used to assemble 'S1 S0 S2 S4' with linkers omitted.
+Fig. 10 illustrates the assembly tree data structure used to assemble 'S1_S0_S2_S4' with linkers omitted.
 The instruction codes for assembling 'S1-S0-S2', described above in the Assembly Protocol subsection, are carried by the left-hand instruction node in the graphic.